|City/Town: • Sugarloaf Key

 After many expensive failures, followed up by months of observing bat colonies in the caves of West Texas, he came up with his design for a Malaria-Eradicating Guano Producing Bat Roost.
 He built what he claimed was the world’s first intentional artificial bat roost at Mitchell’s Lake near San Antonio in 1911.
 Before its construction, 89% of the people around the lake were infected with malaria according to Dr. Campbell.
 In 1914, he examined these people and found not a single case of malaria and that the bats had rid the area of mosquitoes.

 On May 13, 1982, it was added to the National Register of Historic Places and is considered the founding monument for the Florida Keys Mosquito Control District.
-The Sugarloaf Key Bat Tower is one of fourteen Campbell bat roosts built throughout the world and today, is just one for three which are still standing.
+The Sugarloaf Key Bat Tower was one of fourteen Campbell bat roosts built throughout the world and today but was destroyed in September 2017 when Hurricane Irma passed over the Keys.